microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether the Linux primary clipboard should be supported.
   "editor.selectionClipboard": true,

-  // Controls whether the editor should highlight matches similar to the selection "editor.selectionHighlight": true,
+  // Controls whether the editor should highlight matches similar to the selection.
+  "editor.selectionHighlight": true,

   // Controls whether the fold controls on the gutter are automatically hidden.